-Véronique Pauwels is a partner in Bain & Company's Amsterdam office.
+Véronique Pauwels is the managing partner of our Amsterdam office.
 She is the co-leader of the firm's EMEA Performance Improvement practice, the leader for Sustained Cost Transformations and an expert in marketing cost optimization.
-She is also a senior member of Bain's Consumer Products, Customer Strategy & Marketing and Industrial Goods & Services practice areas.
+She is also a senior member of our Consumer Products and Customer Strategy & Marketing areas.

 Outside of Bain, Véronique is part of the Board of the Concert Hall Fund.
 She also chaired the business working group in the Dutch "Talent naar de Top" diversity initiative, resulting in a government charter signed by more than 150 companies committing to targets increasing the number of top women in business.
 In 2010, she won the Young Captain Award, a prestigious prize that recognizes talented young Dutch business leaders.

 Véronique joined Bain in 1996 and brings a global perspective to her clients based on her experience serving in the firm's Brussels, Johannesburg, Sydney, Melbourne and London offices.